 Nishan Wilde is a partner at Zelms Erlich & Mack.
 Mr. Wilde's practice focuses on professional liability, including legal malpractice, insurance broker malpractice, insurance bad faith, real estate broker malpractice, and financial and accounting malpractice.
+Mr. Wilde also handles a wide range of labor and employment matters, including disputes pending before the Equal Employment Opportunity Commission.
+He has experience in defending employers, including universities, against claims of discrimination, harassment, and retaliation brought under Title VII, the Americans with Disabilities Act, and Section 504 of the Rehabilitation Act.
 Mr. Wilde also handles a wide range of federal and constitutional law matters, including 1st Amendment freedom of speech, 4th Amendment search and seizure, 4th Amendment use of force, discrimination, and Americans with Disability Act matters.
 Mr. Wilde also handles high-exposure personal injury cases, including wrongful death and severe automobile accidents.

 Mr. Wilde has a successful track record at arbitration and trial, and has personally been first chair and second chair to multiple multi-million trials and arbitrations.
 Mr. Wilde's high profile cases include: